Religious Exemption (RE)

 Families who have received a Religious Exemption are exempt from the Compulsory Attendance Code.
 Once approved, families with an RE do not have to file an annual notice of intent, submit an annual description of their curriculum, or submit annual testing or evaluation results to their local school division when educating their children at home.
 However, the public school division may in subsequent years inquire if the religious exemption is still applicable.

 Send notification of religious exemption with any supporting information and materials to your local school board.
-Contact information for local school boards can be found here: Virginia School Boards Association.
+Contact information for local school boards can often be found on your school division website.

 Supporting documents may include: